gatsbyjs/gatsby/docs/blog/2017-10-05-portfolio-site-gatsby-wordpress/index.md

 was scoring around 70 for Performance, however without any optimizations, my Gatsby based site scored 94.
 Later it scored 99 with some minor optimizations.
-We have recently had many clients ask for highly performant websites and Progressive Web App’s.
+We have recently had many clients ask for highly performant websites and Progressive Web App's.
 Gatsby will be perfect to bridge the gaps between WordPress and React and allow my team to achieve these goals with ease.